intel/linux-npu-driver/README.md

 ### Driver releases

-The release contain binaries targeted for specific system and list of components that has been used for testing.
+The release contains binaries targeted for specific system and list of components that has been used for testing.

 [Go to release page](https://github.com/intel/linux-npu-driver/releases)